 On January 15, 2020, the Contractor began installing on the west side of the North Approach Viaduct the temporary access system that will be used to perform the net support and net installation activities.
 The temporary access system installation is ongoing.
 On January 8, 2021, the Contractor completed the installation of the first net support on the west side of the North Approach Viaduct.
+8 of the 9 Type 1 net supports complete and 11 of the 15 Type 2 net supports on the west side have been installed.
 Net support installation is continuing.